Diversity, Equity, Inclusion & Justice

 One of our priorities as educators is to embolden our students to be upstanders, and to lead and advocate for others.
 We know that there is always more to be done, and are committed to continuing to struggle with the issues of privilege and systemic racism, and to continue to become better citizens and community members ourselves as well.
 We encourage you to reach out to us, and to one another, to continue these conversations.

-Click here for resources on antiracism education compiled by our Diversity, Equity, and Inclusion Committee that we hope will be useful for self-reflection, as well as talking to children and peers.
+Click here for resources on antiracism education compiled by our Diversity, Equity, Inclusion, and Justice Committee that we hope will be useful for self-reflection, as well as talking to children and peers.